 Example 3: A ‘Y’ junction.

 Red car n°1 has just passed a “Give Way” sign, so at the next junction, it must give way to the right.
 Therefore the green cars n° 2 and 3 can continue on their routes.

 Remember the road sign with a black cross in a red triangle means you must give way until further notice.
 The yellow diamond road sign means you have priority.

 Example 4: The old fashioned roundabouts

 There many roundabouts that still use the priority to the right rule, especially in urban areas.

 When you approach such a roundabout, you do have the priority and continue your route, go anti-clockwise to approach and use your chosen exit.
 However, whilst you are going around you must give way to the right.
 In the diagram above, you can see that the red car n°1 which is going around, must give way to the green car n°3.
 Concerning green n°2, it can go on to the roundabout as there is traffic arriving from the right.

 Famous places such as the Arc de Triomphe in the centre of Paris is a good example.
 If you consider that the Arc de Triomphe is multi-lane, you can imagine the stress if you’re doing this for the first time.

-Other situations where you would apply the priority to the right.:
+Other situations where you would apply the priority to the right rule:

-- At any form of junction with traffic lights that do not function and unless otherwise indicated, you would give way to traffic from the right.
+- At any road junction where the traffic lights are not functioning and unless otherwise indicated you would give way to traffic coming from the right.